tonycp/TBFS/README.md

 │   ├── __init__.py                 # Indicates that this directory is a Python package
-│   ├── business_data.py            # Implementation of core business logic, such as rules and processes │   ├── controllers.py              # Controllers that manage interactions between UI and business logic │   ├── handlers.py                 # Handlers to process events and specific actions within the business logic │   └── services.py                 # Additional services and utilities that can be used across the business layer │
+│   ├── business_data.py            # Implementation of core business logic, such as rules and processes │   ├── controllers.py              # Controllers that manage interactions between UI and business logic │   ├── core.py                     # Implementation of the core business logic
+│   ├── handlers.py                 # Handlers to process events and specific actions within the business logic │   └── services.py                 # Additional services and utilities that can be used across the business layer │